English Phonotypic Alphabet: Leigh's Pronouncing Orthography

-Dr Edwin Leigh extensively practised using Phonotypy to teach literacy.
+Edwin Leigh extensively practised using the EPA to teach literacy.
 He became persuaded of its efficacy and a passionate advocate but failed to convince his own St. Louis school district to adopt it.
-He concluded that Phonotypy was not widely accepted because parents, teachers, and district officials could not understand the orthography themselves.
+He concluded that the EPA was not widely accepted because parents, teachers, and district officials could not understand the orthography themselves.
+Leigh subsequently designed a spiritual successor system, Pronouncing Orthography, in an attempt to address some of these flaws.

-2nd Phonetic Reader - The teacher's notes explain the importance of comprehension as children learn to read more quickly with Phonotypy.
+Unicode

-Phonotypy had never been designed as a transitionary mechanism to attain literacy in standard English; instead, people had only realised it could be used this way after it was launched.
-Subsequently, Leigh designed a successor, Pronouncing Orthography, which was explicitly designed for this purpose, and to this end, it superseded Phonotypy as a transitory orthography toward literacy.
+Additional Unicode characters for EPA were encoded with the release of Unicode 18.0 in 2026: